mrlost0/automod-bot/README.md

 - ✅ giveway
 - ✅ fun

+A FUN AND MODERATION BOT WITH 110+ COMMNDS
+A FUN AND MODERATION BOT WITH 110+ COMMNDS
-A FUN AND MODERATION BOT WITH 85+ COMMNDS
+A FUN AND MODERATION BOT WITH 110+ COMMNDS
 IF YOU WANT ADD MORE COOMNDS JOIN SUPPORT SERVER 😁